These events are RANZCOG accredited Educational Activities.

 MORNING WORKSHOP – ELIZABETH DAVIS

-We are very much looking forward to welcoming again one of our absolute favourite “goddesses of midwifery” Elizabeth Davis, who has been a true pioneer on women’s issues since the late 1970s, and author of the iconic “Heart and Hands” midwife’s guide to pregnancy and birth.
-Elizabeth served as representative for the Midwives Alliance of North America, and as President of the Midwifery Education Accreditation Council for the USA, and is co-founder of the National Midwifery Institute Inc. Her mission is to promote an Integrated view of birth, sexuality, family and ecology.
+We are very much looking forward to welcoming again one of our absolute favourite “goddesses of midwifery” Elizabeth Davis, who has been a true pioneer on women’s issues since the late 1970s.
+She is the author of six books, including the iconic “Heart and Hands: A Midwife’s Guide to Pregnancy and Birth,” now in it’s 5th updated edition (2019).
+Her other bestselling work, “Orgasmic Birth: Your Guide to a Safe, Satisfying and Pleasurable Birth Experience,” has been translated into eight languages.
+Elizabeth served as representative for the Midwives Alliance of North America, and as President of the Midwifery Education Accreditation Council for the USA, and is Co-Founder of the National Midwifery Institute Inc., where she currently serves as the instructor of the Heart & Hands Coursework (available in online format).
+Her mission is to promote an integrated view of birth, sexuality, family and ecology.

 WORKSHOP: Heart & Hands Midwifery Care